ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Failure to filter DATE, TIME, TIMESTAMP, and VARBINARY columns using WHERE clause in MongoDB Connector
+{: #known_issue51827}

+When using the MongoDB connector in Presto, queries with a `WHERE` clause fail to return records when filtering on columns of the following data types:

+- DATE
+- TIME
+- TIMESTAMP
+- VARBINARY
+This limitation impacts scenarios where governance rules such as `ROW FILTER` rely on the underlying `WHERE` clause for evaluation.

 ## Manual syncing of Query Optimizer metastore not available for Lite plan
 {: #known_issue49716}